Ge (Cyrillic): Usage in non-Slavic languages

 In many non-Slavic languages it can represent both /ɡ/ and /ʁ~ɣ/ (the latter mostly in Turkic and some Finno-Ugric languages).

 In Ossetian, an Indo-Iranian language spoken in the Caucasus, ⟨г⟩ represents the voiced velar stop /ɡ/.
 However, the digraph ⟨гъ⟩ represents the voiced uvular fricative /ʁ/.

+Cultural references

+In the Russian Empire, the name of the letter glagol' was an informal reference to the Γ-shaped gallows: